 - How is God's word like a sword?
-[Ephesians 6:17 and Hebrews 4:12 both present God's word as a sword.] - How can you use the Word of God like a weapon and who would you use it against?

-Again, let's take a minute or two of silence and prayerfully read the "Personal Commitment" to yourself and - as the Lord leads you - fill in the blanks.
+[Ephesians 6:17; Hebrews 4:12] How can you use the Word of God like a weapon and who would you use it against? - Again, let's take a minute or two of silence and prayerfully read the "Personal Commitment" to yourself and as the Lord leads you fill in the blanks.

-Personal Commitment:
+Personal Commitment

-I will commit to a period of personal Bible reading/studying lasting no less than minutes, days a week, for the next weeks, beginning on (date).
-I will ask to check up on me, give me encouragement, and help me find answers to questions I come up with.
+l wil commit to a period of personal Bible reading/s tudying lasting no less than minutes, days a week, for the next weeks, beginning on (date).
+I w ll ask to check up on me, give me e encouragement, and I nelp me find answers to ques tions I come up with.